Edward Dyson: Writing career

-Various other stories and collections of stories were published in the Bookstall Series and will be found listed in Miller's bibliography of Australian literature.
-Another volume of verse, Hello, Soldier!, appeared in mid-March 1919.
+Hello, Soldier!, appeared in mid-March 1919.
 It was to the point of publication in January 1919, a few months before Dyson's personal health significantly impacted his capability to work due to the global Spanish flu.
 The anthology was well received as showing "his remarkable ability in seizing the soldier's point of view, and his dexterous use of language, plain and colored".

 Dyson was influenced by The Bulletin stable of writers – of which he also became – included Victor Daley, Lawson, and Paterson.
 It was said: